ruf-io/mz_shop_demo/README.md

     psql -U materialize -h localhost -p 6875 materialize
     ```

-3. Now that you're in the Materialize CLI (denoted by the terminal prefix
-   `mz>`), define all of the tables in `mysql.shop` as Kafka sources in
+3. Now that you're in the Materialize CLI, define all of the tables in `mysql.shop` as Kafka sources:
-   Materialize.

     ```sql
     CREATE SOURCE purchases